ka9q/ka9q-radio/docs/FFTW3.md

 (yes, I've done it.)

-The '-t' option (note, -t not -T) sets a time limit on fftwf-wisdom.
+The '-t' option (note, -t not -T) sets a time limit on fftwf-wisdom in decimal hours.
 It is not checked until after completion of the current transform, so you won't lose any work because of it.
 Because of the lack of checkpointing I often use it to limit run time and how much work I will lose if a single run aborts.